awsdocs/aws-codepipeline-user-guide/doc_source/update-change-detection.md

 1. Expand **Change detection options** and choose **Use Amazon CloudWatch Events to automatically start my pipeline when a change occurs \(recommended\)**\.

    A message is displayed to advise that CodePipeline creates a webhook in GitHub to detect source changes\.
 Choose **Update**\.
-In addtion to the webhook, CodePipeline creates the following:
+In addition to the webhook, CodePipeline creates the following:
    + A secret, randomly generated and used to authorize the connection to GitHub\.
-   + The webhook URL, generated using the public endpoint for the region\.
+   + The webhook URL, generated using the public endpoint for the Region\.

    CodePipeline registers the webhook with GitHub\.
 This subscribes the URL to receive repository events\.
 ![\[Use the console to update a GitHub pipeline for change detection\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/poll-migration-console-github.png)![\[Use the console to update a GitHub pipeline for change detection\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Use the console to update a GitHub pipeline for change detection\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)